-POLICY STATEMENT BREWSTER TOWN GOVERNMENT ACCESS CHANNEL
+POLICY AND PROCEDURES FOR BREWSTER TOWN GOVERNMENT ACCESS CHANNEL

-The Brewster Government Access Cable Television Channel (Channel 18) is intended solely to provide information to Brewster citizens about issues, services, programs, activities, and events involving or affecting local government and the community.
+The Brewster Government Access Cable Television Channel (Channel 8) is intended solely to provide information to Brewster citizens about services, programs, activities, events and matters involving or affecting local government and the community.
+Brewster Government TV (BGTV) is not a 'public access channel'.
+It is not to be used for commercial or religious purposes, the promotion of commercial or religious organizations, or related events.